aidenwaring/CA_T2A1_Workbook/README.md

 ##### b.
 Hardware

-Spotify uses the Google Cloud Platform for their hosting infrastrucutre, having moved from their own phyisical servers back in 2018.[Reference](https://labs.spotify.com/2019/12/09/views-from-the-cloud-a-history-of-spotifys-journey-to-the-cloud-part-1/)
+Spotify uses the Google Cloud Platform for their hosting infrastructure, having moved from their own physical servers back in 2018.[Reference](https://labs.spotify.com/2019/12/09/views-from-the-cloud-a-history-of-spotifys-journey-to-the-cloud-part-1/) The transition into the cloud began back in 2015.
+Traffic was slowly migrated over to Google Cloud Platform from May 2017 through to 2018.
+Moving away from on-premise infrastructure allowed Spotify to scale their services to a growing user audience much faster and more flexibly, and beginning to take full advantage of the benefits that the cloud brings such as machine learning.

 ##### c.
 Interaction of Technologies